Better Parameter-free Stochastic Optimization with ODE Updates for Coin-Betting

 \section{Acknowledgements}

-This material is based upon work supported by the National Science Foundation under grants no. 1925930 ``Collaborative Research: TRIPODS Institute for Optimization and Learning'' and no. 1908111 ``AF: Small: Collaborative Research: New Representations for Learning Algorithms and Secure Computation'', and no. 2046096 ``CAREER: Parameter-free Optimization Algorithms for Machine Learning''.
+This material is based upon work supported by the National Science Foundation under grants no. 1925930 ``Collaborative Research: TRIPODS Institute for Optimization and Learning'', no. 1908111 ``AF: Small: Collaborative Research: New Representations for Learning Algorithms and Secure Computation'', and no. 2046096 ``CAREER: Parameter-free Optimization Algorithms for Machine Learning''.